Fibrantly-transferred model structures: Fibrantly-transferred model structures along an adjunction

-\begin{proof} It suffices to apply \cref{thm:main} to the classes defined above.
-First, recall that $\cof(\JM)\subseteq \cof(\IM)$ and that $L$ commutes with colimits and retracts; hence we have Next note that condition \ref{ax:trivfib} is precisely the first hypothesis in this theorem, and condition \ref{anwe} agrees with the second hypothesis by \cref{pathobj}.
+Next note that condition \ref{ax:trivfib} is precisely the first hypothesis in this theorem, and condition \ref{anwe} agrees with the second hypothesis by \cref{pathobj}.
 The fact that $\Wf$ satisfies $2$-out-of-$6$ is straightforward from its definition as the restriction of $R^{-1}(\weM)$ to naive fibrant objects, since the class of weak equivalences $\weM$ in any model category satisfies $2$-out-of-$6$.
 Choosing $\overline{\cW}\coloneqq R^{-1}(\weM)$ gives an accessible full subcategory of $\C^{\mathbbm{2}}$.
 Indeed, as $\cM$ is combinatorial and $\C$ is locally presentable, then $\weM$ is an accessible full subcategory of $\cM^{\mathbbm{2}}$ and as $R$ is an accessible functor we can conclude by \cite[Corollary A.2.6.5]{HTT}.
 Finally

 \end{proof}

 \begin{rem} We chose to formulate \cref{thm:semirightinduced} using a path object condition since we find this easier to verify in practice, but of course, by \cref{pathobj} we could replace condition \ref{srind1} above by the following requirement: \begin{enumerate} \item[(2')] every morphism $f\in \cof(L\J)$ between naive fibrant objects is in $R^{-1}(\weM)$. \end{enumerate} \end{rem}